All Blogs

 When it comes to cyber attack statistics, the healthcare industry is among the most vulnerable sectors to cyberattacks.
 There is a wide range of attacks that healthcare organizations have faced in the past few years.
 The attack methods have also increased with the use of more sophisticated technologies like IOMT (Internet of Medical Things).
 The following are a few cyber security stats for healthcare.

-• The healthcare industry continues to have the highest average cost of data breaches in the USA.
+- The healthcare industry continues to have the highest average cost of data breaches worldwide.

 Financial Industry

-The financial industry is the most attacked industry after manufacturing.
+The financial industry is among the most heavily targeted sectors, now nearly level with manufacturing.
 As firms in this sector handle a large volume of sensitive data, cybercriminals often target them.
 In this sector, banks are more exposed.
 An attack on this industry is dangerous for the financial stability of a country.
-Let’s see some cyber security stats in this industry.
+Let's see some cyber security stats in this industry.

-• The cost of a data breach in the financial sector stands at 5.9 million on average.
+- The cost of a data breach in the financial sector stands at around $5.5 million on average.

 Manufacturing Industry

 There is an increase in error-related breaches in the manufacturing industry.
-It sits at the top of the list of most attacked industries worldwide, as per Statista.
-Almost a quarter of cyberattacks (25.7%) hit the manufacturing industry.
+It sits at the top of the list of most attacked industries worldwide, as per IBM X-Force.
+Almost a quarter of cyberattacks (27.7%) hit the manufacturing industry.
 Let's see more stats below.

-• Currently, the manufacturing industry faces the most frequent cyberattacks at 23% of all security incursions globally.
+- Currently, the manufacturing industry faces the most frequent cyberattacks at 27.7% of all security incidents globally, the #1-targeted industry for the fifth year running.

 Eliminate Hidden Security Risks and Avoid Costly Data Breaches Let’s Do It